 Wales’ male voice choirs have gained world recognition and are a 'must-see' for anyone visiting.
 Groups are welcome to watch rehearsals by prior arrangement.
 The tradition of choral singing is also reinforced through the passionate singing of the national anthem at the start of rugby matches.

 Two hours from London you’ll find our capital, Cardiff.
 Here, you can enjoy top tier shopping, spectacular museums, fantastic dining, and eclectic entertainment.
 The city is also easy to explore on foot making it accessible for a trip of any duration.

 In addition to Cardiff, Wales is home to an array of cities all unique in their own way and bursting with culture.
+Close by is Newport.
 Visit St. Davids, the smallest city in Britain, or Swansea, Wales’ second largest city and the birthplace of famed poet Dylan Thomas.

 Bangor in Gwynedd in North West Wales is near the beautiful waters of the Menai Strait.
 In North East Wales is St Asaph, which has the smallest ancient cathedral in Great Britain and Wrexham, which became Wales' seventh city in 2022, as a part of the Queen Platinum Jubilee celebrations.
 Wrexham Football Club, one of the oldest football clubs in the world, is now owned by Hollywood stars Ryan Reynolds and Rob McElhenney.
 They produced the docu-series "Welcome to Wrexham" on FX, Hulu and Disney+.
 A Wales football museum will be opening in the city in the next few years.